How You Can Help: a Guide for Family and Friends

 If someone you know may be a victim of domestic violence, there are safe ways that you can help.

 Contact programs and services in your area that assist victims of domestic violence.
-These programs (like Children's Inn) not only offer safety to victims, but also provide advocacy, support, and other services.
+These programs (like Children’s Home Shelter for Family Safety) not only offer safety to victims, but also provide advocacy, support, and other services.